luckpp/microservices-tickets/nats-test/README.md

   - will be able to connect to NATS Streaming Server

 **NOTE: this port-forwarding command is not related to NATS, we can use it for any pod that we want to connect directly to if it is a temporary connection.**

+### Terminology around publishing events and listening for events

+- subject: the name of the channel we want to publish information to
+- channel: is something that we listen to
+- subscription: is what actually is going to listen to the channel and receives data

+NOTE: When using NATS, we can share only strings or raw data, so we can not share a plain JavaScript object.